rust-lang/rust/text/1522-conservative-impl-trait.md

 just like `T<u32>` and `T<bool>` might give us `Vec<u32>` or `Box<bool>`
 in the example above.

-The problem does not exists with trait method return types today because they are concrete:
+The problem does not exist with trait method return types today because they are concrete:

 ```rust